AutoNeural: Co-Designing Vision-Language Models for NPU Inference

 \subsection{Model Architecture}

-\paragraph{Vision encoder} Our vision encoder builds on MobileNetV5, exploiting depthwise separable convolutions for efficient feature extraction with bounded activations, and is initialized from the Gemma 3n-E4B vision checkpoint to align with the multimodal design of Gemma 3n ~\cite{gemma_3n_2025,team2025gemma}.
+\paragraph{Vision encoder} Our vision encoder builds on MobileNetV5, exploiting depthwise separable convolutions for efficient feature extraction with bounded activations, and is initialized from the Gemma 3n-E4B vision checkpoint to align with the multimodal design of Gemma 3n~\cite{gemma_3n_2025,team2025gemma}.
 It consumes $768{\times}768$ inputs and produces a spatial feature map that is flattened into visual tokens.
-In contrast to ViTs with global self-attention, we employ a hierarchical stack of inverted residual (IR) blocks that naturally yields multi-scale features while preserving local receptive fields; this local-first design reduces quantization sensitivity, as convolution + normalization maintain stabler activation ranges than LayerNorm and multi-head attention, improving INT8/16 robustness.
+In contrast to ViTs with global self-attention, we employ a hierarchical stack of inverted residual (IR) blocks that naturally yields multi-scale features while preserving local receptive fields; this local-first design reduces quantization sensitivity, as convolution and normalization maintain more stable activation ranges than LayerNorm and multi-head attention, improving INT8/16 robustness.
 The network begins with a $3{\times}3$ stride-2 stem, followed by four stages in which stride-2 IR blocks downsample and stride-1 IR blocks refine.
 To inject long-range context at bounded cost, the late, low-resolution stages interleave sparse multi-query attention (MQA) bottlenecks.
 We aggregate information via a \emph{Multi-Scale Fusion Adapter} (MSFA): the last two stage outputs are upsampled to the finest tapped resolution, channel-concatenated, and processed by a universal inverted residual layer (pointwise$\rightarrow$depthwise$\rightarrow$pointwise) with \texttt{GELU} (tanh) activations and RMSNorm; a $3{\times}3$ stride-3 average pool yields a fused $16{\times}16{\times}2048$ tensor.
 This spatial feature map is then flattened into $256$ visual tokens, where each of the $16{\times}16$ spatial locations becomes a token with $2048$-dimensional features, balancing fidelity and LLM prefill cost while preserving accuracy and latency benefits.

-\paragraph{Vision-Language connector} The vision-language connector serves as the alignment bridge between the visual encoder's output space and the language model's embedding space, transforming the visual token representations produced by the MobileNet encoder into the token embeddings expected by the language model backbone.
+\paragraph{Vision--language connector} The vision--language connector serves as the alignment bridge between the visual encoder's output space and the language model's embedding space, transforming the visual token representations produced by the MobileNet encoder into the token embeddings expected by the language model backbone.